Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 A major question at the heart of the 2005 bankruptcy bill was why bankruptcies were on the rise.

-One side — including Warren and many Democrats — said it was because people were financially strapped due to major obligations like medical debt, and that credit card companies were exacerbating the problem.
+One side — including Warren and many Democrats — said it was because people were financially strapped because of major obligations like medical debt, and that credit card companies were exacerbating the problem.

 Others — largely Republicans, but also some Democrats, like Biden — said that it was a combination of irresponsible spending and a system that made it too easy to apply for bankruptcy, leading to abuse.
 That abuse, these lawmakers argued, leads to higher costs for other people seeking credit.